MikroElektronika/mikrosdk_click_v2/clicks/hbridgedriver/details.md

 ### Application Task

-> Demonstrates use of the H-Bridge Driver click board by turning connected MOSFETs
+> Demonstrates use of the H-Bridge Driver Click board by turning connected MOSFETs
 > gates high or low in order to drive the motor forward, in reverse, brake or coast.

 ```c